Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 In this section, we will set up the Azure Container Registry account.
 We will also create the private endpoint and configure the service to block public traffic.
 First create the service.
 We need Premium SKU to enable private endpoint:

-> **Note:** If you are setting `--public-network-enabled` initially to false, you will also need a jump box or VPN to the VNet to push an image.
-If you are just testing, you can go to your ACR in the portal and under Networking change to "Selected networks" and use the "Add your client IP address" to allow your pc to push to the registry.

 ```bash
 az acr create --resource-group secureacrsetup --name secureacr2021 --location westeurope --sku Premium --public-network-enabled false
 ```